JasonFreeberg/R_Tutorials/README.md

 - Writing clean code
   - Clean bad code for practice
 - **Homework:**
-  - Sign up for DataCamp.com
+  - Create an account on DataCamp.com
   - DataCamp: <a href="https://www.datacamp.com/courses/free-introduction-to-r">Introduction to R</a>
     - Chapters 1, 2, 3